 It might often feel like many of your best life experiences are lost to the sands of time.
 Sure, you remember that you took an amazing vacation in Mexico, but how much of it do you really remember?
 Do you know what day you met your spouse, and how you were feeling that day?
 Unless you keep some kind of personal journal, all that personal history will vanish like tears in rain.
 But keeping a consistent journal is tedious work, requiring pens and paper.
 You can use a journaling app to make it easier.
-Many apps will reminding you to keep entries, and support photos and videos to make your memories all the richer.
-Just check out the best journaling apps for the Mac below.
+Many apps will remind you to keep entries and support photos and videos to make your memories all the richer.
+Pick the best journal app for Mac from the list below.

 1. Day One

 Many long-time users of the Day One journaling app were surprised by the company’s move to subscription pricing.
 The app, which helps users keep a daily record of their lives, previously subsisted on one-time fees that thousands of users gladly paid.
 Many users felt slightly betrayed as well.
 Considering the entire purpose of the application is to maintain a long-term archive of your daily life, such a subscription fee could rack up major charges over a lifetime of use.

 Despite this recent kerfuffle, Day One still remains one of the best daily journaling apps on the Mac.
 It’s feature-rich, with tracking and writing features that other apps simply don’t offer.
 Reading and searching through entries is easy and pleasant, so reliving your experiences is a little easier.
 You’ll also get a beautiful interface and exceptional companion iOS and watchOS apps.
 But if you’re put off by their $35 per-year pricing, you might find the apps below better suited to your needs.